Reinforcement Learning for Long-Horizon Unordered Tasks: From Boolean to Coupled Reward Machines: Introduction

-To solve these problems, we associate each RM state $u$ with an \emph{agenda}, \tasksubset, which is the set of subtasks to be completed in any order.
-To this end, we label $u$ with $\langle d, \tasksubset, x \rangle$, where $d$ is the distance from the initial state in the RM to $u$, $\tasksubset$ is agenda, and $x$ is current objective.
-Importantly, states with the same label correspond to one $Q$-value function and are thus symmetric and can be reduced to one state.
-For example, in an agenda RM in Figure~\ref{fig:rm-sem}, yellow state $3$\{\}s corresponds to states $u_5$ and $u_6$ in the Boolean RM.
-State reduction speeds up learning because the agent traverses a lower number of paths in the RM.

-Moreover, associating states with $\tasksubset$ allows us to split states by subtasks in $\tasksubset$.
-The result is a \emph{coupled} RM.
-For example, if $\tasksubset$ = \set{$\task_1$,$\task_2$}, the state with current objective $x = \tasksubset$ can be split to two states labelled $d$\set{$\task_1$,$\task_2$}$\task_1$ and $d$\set{$\task_1$,$\task_2$}$\task_2$.
-The split states remain coupled for the agent to visit them concurrently.
-The agent can transition from any coupled state.
-Figure~\ref{fig:rm-coupled} shows a coupled RM for the running example.
+To solve these problems, we label each RM state $u$ with $\langle d, \tasksubset, x \rangle$, where $d$ is the distance from the initial state in the RM to $u$; $\tasksubset$ is an \emph{agenda}, a set of remaining subtasks to be completed in any order; and $x$ is the current objective.
+For conciseness, we abbreviate $\langle d, \{\task_1, \task_2, \dots\}, x \rangle$ with $d\{\task_1, \task_2, \dots\}x$.
+States with identical labels are symmetric---they share a single $Q$-function---and can be merged.
+For example, in the agenda RM in Figure~\ref{fig:rm-sem}, yellow state $3$\{\}s corresponds to states $u_5$ and $u_6$ in the Boolean RM.
+State reduction accelerates learning by decreasing the number of distinct paths the agent must explore in the RM.
+Moreover, associating states with an agenda $\tasksubset$ allows us to split states by the subtasks in $\tasksubset$, yielding a \emph{coupled} RM (Figure~\ref{fig:rm-coupled}).
+For example, if $\tasksubset$ = \set{$\task_1$,$\task_2$}, the state with current objective $x = \tasksubset$ can be split into two coupled states: $d$\set{$\task_1$,$\task_2$}$\task_1$ and $d$\set{$\task_1$,$\task_2$}$\task_2$.
+Conceptually, the agent occupies all coupled states concurrently and may transition from any of them.

-To leverage coupled RMs, we introduce a new compositional learning algorithm: $Q$-learning with coupled RMs (CoRM).
-At the low level, the CoRM agent learns $Q$-values per subtask because each coupled RM state encodes a single objective $x$.
-To determine the completion order, we store the fewest number of steps $\eta_u$ observed from each RM state $u$ to a goal state.
-The high-level controller then selects the subtask associated with the coupled state that has minimum $\eta_u$ to complete next.
-To ensure that low-level policies are learnt such that solutions are globally optimal, subtask completions receive a final reward that depends on the episode length relative to the best observed length.
-During exploration, the agent covers all possible completion orders.